Masterzach32/SideScrollerProject/README.md

-# SideScrollerGame - Alpha Build 0.0.4.146
+# SideScrollerGame - Alpha Build 0.0.4.147

 This game is being designed by me and a group of friends.
 Its going to be a futuristic sidescroller like combination of Final Fantasy and Starbound.
 More descripiton coming soon!

+You need Java 8 to run this game!

 --